SLINGhub/MSOrganiser/README.md

 # Overview

-For an overview on how the tool works, take a look at the Summary and Familiarisation file in the [documentation](https://github.com/SLINGhub/MSOrganiser/tree/main/docs) page.
+For an overview on how the tool works, take a look at the Summary file in the [documentation](https://github.com/SLINGhub/MSOrganiser/tree/main/docs) page.
 Below is a preview of the Summary file.